TechOpenSolve/.github/profile/CONTRIBUTING.md

 - **How does it help:**
 [Provide details about how this contribution makes a positive impact]
 - **Link:**
-[Provide a link -blog post, video, company page, user profile - most suitable link ]
+[Provide a link (blog post, video, company page, user profile) - most suitable link ]

 Thank you, [Name/Username], and [any other individuals/companies/organizations involved], for your valuable contribution.